Introduction

 Aerodynamic Drag

 Aerodynamic drag can be used in the early stages of the landing roll.
-Unlike wheel brakes and tires, which suffer from continuous hard use, aerodynamic drag is free and does not wear out with use.
+Unlike wheel brakes and tires, which suffer from continuous hard use, aerodynamic drag is free and does not wear out.

 The use of aerodynamic drag is most beneficial for decelerating to 60% to 70% of the touchdown speed.
 At slower speeds, aerodynamic drag becomes less effective.
 Wheel braking must be increased to produce continued deceleration.